“Blessed are you, our eternal G-d, Ruler of the Universe, who made the great sea.”

 I am delighted to see almost 70 people subscribing now to a newsletter which just began one month ago.
 I also appreciate your feedback on Blessing the Sea #1.
 I hope this new issue will offer you some insight and respite during these truly extraordinary times as we celebrate High Holidays amidst the pandemic and face the mounting spiritual pressures of the presidential elections.
 Let it be a good season, and a good, sweet year for you!

 These extraordinary times offer an opportunity to create individual sacred spaces to celebrate the end of one Jewish year and the start of another.
-Our homes have already morphed into surrogate offices, schools, and playgrounds; now they’re about to become miniature synagogues … (My opinion piece published by Forward, a leading Jewish news publication, on Sept.
+Our homes have already morphed into surrogate offices, schools, and playgrounds; now they’re about to become miniature synagogues … (My opinion piece published in The Forward (New York) on Sept.
 16, 2020.)

 High Holidays are the traditional time of year to forgive others for the wrong they’ve done to you, and to ask for forgiveness in return.
 But how can you forgive someone who hurt you?
 Memories of abuse, wounds open up.
 You don’t want to go into those places.
 A Thich Nhat Hahn’s meditation and Psalm 27 offer guideposts … (An edited version of my talk at “Stories of Forgiveness: A Collaborative Selichot Program,” Sept.
 12, 2020.)